-These Arctic animal picture bingo games are so much fun as part of your Polar unit or as low-prep family fun on a cold winter weekend.
+These Polar animal picture bingo games are so much fun as part of your Arctic unit or as low-prep family fun on a cold winter weekend.
 Download sets of 4 or 10 for free or grab a very low-priced classroom set of Arctic animal bingo boards.

-While I’m calling these Arctic animal bingo boards in the post title, not all of the animals are truly Arctic since penguins live at the South Pole.
+While sometimes call these Arctic animal bingo boards, not all of the animals are truly Arctic since penguins live at the South Pole.
 Because they’re frequently included in winter units, I went ahead and included them here, too.
 To be more precise, introduce these as polar animals or winter animals.
 The bingo cards, themselves, have “polar animal” written on the top.
 Please note that these are cartoon animals, not photos.

 If you’d prefer a more general winter bingo game with snowmen, sledding, etc., please stop by this post with free printable winter bingo cards.